Ian-Blanshard/MP2-Word-Game/README.md

 To receive feedback on performance | Game score, High score, different number of stars on correct word modal, not a word modal.
 Have spelling checked | If spelling is incorrect not a word modal tells player the word does not feature in the English dictionary
-Be able to see their previous score and try to beat it | High score is tracked and displayed on game screen Play a game which is simple accessible and intuiative to play | High accessiblity score on lighthouse testing, legible font, contrasting colours, consistent design accross features.
+Be able to see their previous score and try to beat it | High score is tracked and displayed on game screen Play a game which is simple accessible and intuitive to play | High accessibility score on lighthouse testing, legible font, contrasting colours, consistent design accross features.
 Be able to play the game on different devices | Responsive design

 ***